Edward Rigby: Stage and screen career

 He made his first stage appearance in 1900 at the Grand Theatre in Fulham and later toured Australia, United States and Canada.
 He followed his first film appearance, the 1910 silent The Blue Bird, with roles in more than 150 films from 1933 to 1951.

 Death

-He collapsed after a heart attack in the street at Richmond and when taken to Richmond Hospital was found to be dead.
+He collapsed after a heart attack in the street at Richmond upon Thames and when taken to Richmond upon Thames Hospital was found to be dead.
 He was cremated at Mortlake Crematorium on 11 April 1951.